 VI.
 Reports from the DSMB

-B. Summary Report: The DSMB will issue a written summary report that identifies topics discussed by the DSMB and describes their individual findings, overall safety assessment and recommendations.
+- Summary Report.
+The DSMB will approve written minutes that identify topics discussed by the DSMB and describe its individual findings, overall safety assessment, and recommendations.
 The rationale for recommendations will be included when appropriate.
-This report will generally not include confidential information.
-The DSMB Chair or designee is responsible for drafting, circulating and obtaining approval from other DSMB members within two (2) weeks of the meeting.
-The final summary report will be forwarded through the NIDCR PO to a designated study team representative (usually the Principal Investigator) and to other appropriate NIDCR staff.
-The study team representative is responsible for disseminating the DSMB summary report to site investigators who must, in turn, submit the report to their local IRBs.
-If under an IND, the IND sponsor will forward the summary report including routine and nominal findings to the Food and Drug Administration (FDA) and to any other industrial collaborators.
+Minutes will generally not include information that was discussed in the Closed Session.
+The DSMB Chair or designee is responsible for drafting, circulating, and obtaining approval from other DSMB members in a prompt manner.
+Additional reporting (e.g., IRB) is the responsibility of the study team.
+If the study is being conducted under an active IND, the IND sponsor will forward the summary report including routine and nominal findings to the Food and Drug Administration (FDA) and to any other industry collaborators.

-C. Closed Session Report: (optional) The DSMB may also prepare confidential minutes that include details of closed session discussions.
-Meeting minutes are to be held in strict confidence, accessible only to voting members of the DSMB until such time when the study is closed or the DSMB recommends early termination or in the event the minutes are requested by the FDA or NIDCR for participant safety reasons or for regulatory purposes.
+- Closed Session Report: The DSMB Chair prepares confidential minutes that include a summary of closed session discussions.
+Meeting minutes are to be held in the custody of the Chair until such time when the study is closed or the DSMB recommends early termination or in the event the minutes are requested by the FDA or NIDCR for participant safety reasons or for regulatory purposes.

-D. Immediate Action Report: The DSMB Chair will notify the PO of any findings of a serious and immediate nature or recommendations to discontinue all or part of the trial.
-The PO will immediately inform appropriate NIDCR staff, including: the Chief, OCTOM, and the NIDCR Medical Monitor.
+- Immediate Action Report: The DSMB Chair will notify the NIDCR of any findings of a serious and immediate nature or recommendations to discontinue all or part of the study.
+Appropriate NIDCR staff will be notified immediately, including: the Director of Extramural Research/Office of the Clinical Director, OCTOM, and the NIDCR Medical Monitor.
 In addition to verbal communications, recommendations to discontinue or substantially modify the design or conduct of a study must be conveyed to NIDCR in writing by e-mail, fax, or courier on the day of the DSMB meeting.
 This written, confidential report may contain unmasked supporting data and include the DSMB member's rationale for their recommendations.
-The report should be submitted to OCTOM for submission to the FDA, if under an IND.
+The report should be submitted to OCTOM.
+This information will be made available for submission to the FDA, if under an IND.

 VII.
 Relationship Between DSMBs and IRBs